 - Communities lose their identity and spirituality.
 It can be common in indigenous languages to transfer history and culture from generation to generation orally in the form of dances, community ceremonies and prayers, and this knowledge oftentimes isn’t found anywhere else.

 - A loss of cultural and traditional knowledge of science, including biology, medicine, flora, fauna, ecosystems and local names of places.

 - A limit to what linguists can learn about human cognition through the study of languages.

 Without a concerted effort to teach the next generation of children with laws protecting the right to teach, a language may fall prey to linguicide.

-Language as a key component of culture which is especially true for indigenous communities who pass most of their ancestral history and knowledge to younger generations orally.
+Language is a key component of culture, which is especially true for indigenous communities who pass most of their ancestral history and knowledge to younger generations orally.

-We acknowledge and mourn the implications of the tragic loss of languages that is undeniably detrimental to these communities.
-As a part of the preservation process, we are honored to be one of the few language service companies equipped to provide translations of indigenous and rare languages
+The tragic loss of languages is undeniably detrimental to these communities.
+As a part of the preservation process, we are honored to be one of the few language service companies equipped to provide translations of indigenous and rare languages.

-If you need help with translations of indigenous or other languages, please contact us at 860-362-0812.
+If you need help with translations of indigenous or other languages, please contact us.
 We look forward to helping you with your document translation needs.